-- 1. a) A candidate for the Degree shall be a Bachelor of Dental Surgery of a Scottish University or Institution recognised for this purpose by the University Court, on the recommendation of the Senate, and shall have been engaged for at least four years either in scientific work bearing directly on his profession, or in the practice of dentistry. - b) A prospective candidate for the Degree of Doctor of Dental Surgery shall submit a brief account of the work on which the thesis will be based.
+- a) A candidate for the Degree shall be a Bachelor of Dental Surgery of a Scottish University or Institution recognised for this purpose by the University Court, on the recommendation of the Senate, and shall have been engaged for at least four years either in scientific work bearing directly on his profession, or in the practice of dentistry. - b) A prospective candidate for the Degree of Doctor of Dental Surgery shall submit a brief account of the work on which the thesis will be based.
 The work must be carried out in the University of Glasgow or an Institution recognised for this purpose by the University Court, on the recommendation of the Senate.
 Before a candidate offers himself or herself for the Degree of Doctor of Dental Surgery, the College shall normally require the prospective candidate to have undertaken a period of full-time registered study of no less than two years, or four years part-time, under the supervision of a member of staff in the College appointed for the purpose.
 Senate reserves the power, in exceptional cases, to reduce this period by one academic year.
 A candidate must submit the thesis for examination within four years of registering for full-time study or within six years of registering for part-time study.
-A candidate holding an appointment as a member of the teaching or research staff of the University Court, may register part-time whilst being subject to the same provisions regarding minimum periods of full-time study if he or she devotes the major part of the day, typically 75-80% of his or her time, to research studies. - c) A candidate for the Degree shall submit for the approval of the College a thesis on any branch of knowledge comprised in or related to the curriculum for the Degree of Bachelor of Dental Surgery and shall normally be required to present himself or herself for oral or other examination in the subject-matter thereof.
+A candidate holding an appointment as a member of the teaching or research staff of the University of Glasgow, paid through the Finance Office or directly by a grant awarding body approved by the University Court, may register part-time whilst being subject to the same provisions regarding minimum periods of full-time study if he or she devotes the major part of the day, typically 75-80% of his or her time, to research studies. - c) A candidate for the Degree shall submit for the approval of the College a thesis on any branch of knowledge comprised in or related to the curriculum for the Degree of Bachelor of Dental Surgery and shall normally be required to present himself or herself for oral or other examination in the subject-matter thereof.
 In undertaking such an examination the candidate must follow any requirement for the assessment as stated by the Graduate School.
 The thesis must be in English. - 2.
 The thesis shall be presented in accordance with the following regulations: - a) Two copies of each thesis are required.
 These may be soft-bound but otherwise should generally conform to the British Standard Institution's Recommendations for the presentation of theses (BS4821:1990), which is available for consultation in the University Library or from the College Graduate School with whom theses should be lodged. - b) A thesis may be a dissertation written for the purpose, but the results of original observations already published in medical or scientific journals or in the transactions of learned societies or otherwise may be submitted in place of such a dissertation.
-Such published papers submitted in lieu of a dissertation must be related and accompanied by a statement, preferably in the form of an essay, showing the relationship between the various studies and placing the whole work critically into perspective with the general state of knowledge in the field of investigation to which the candidate's researches are related.
+Such published papers submitted in lieu of a dissertation must be related and accompanied by a statement, preferably in the form of an essay, showing the relationship between the various studies and placing the whole work critically into perspective with the general state of knowledge in the field of investigation to which the candidate's researches are related. - c) A thesis will not be approved unless it gives evidence of original observation and makes a significant new contribution to knowledge.
+It should include accurate references to the literature of its subject.